liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 Therefore, it is crucial to comply with the local laws of any country in which you intend to resell stock or conduct similar transactions.

-For these reasons, under Liberland law, it is not yet allowed to sell stock assets to non Liberlanders, to avoid potential problems.
+For these reasons, under Liberland law, it is not yet allowed to sell stock assets to non-Liberlanders, to avoid potential problems.

 // TODO shareholder contract